-For the enforcement of foreign judgments according to French private international law, the presiding judge of the district court has subject-matter jurisdiction (article R212-8, Code of Judicial Organisation).
-The local jurisdiction will be determined by the domicile of the defendant (article 42, Code of Civil Procedure) or the registered office of the legal person (article 43, Code of Civil Procedure).
+For the enforcement of foreign judgments according to French private international law, the presiding judge of the district court has subject-matter jurisdiction (article R212-8 of the Code of Judicial Organisation).
+The local jurisdiction will be determined by the domicile of the defendant (article 42 of the Code of Civil Procedure) or the registered office of the legal person (article 43 of the Code of Civil Procedure).

-Enforcement of judgments between the EU members The old Brussels I Regulation
+Enforcement of judgments between EU member states The old Brussels I Regulation

-For decisions that are subject to the old Brussels I Regulation (Regulation (EC) No. 44/2001), the presiding judge of the district court also has subject-matter jurisdiction according to article 39(1) in conjunction with Annexe II of the old Brussels I Regulation (however, the recognition will take place ipso jure).
+For decisions that are subject to the old Brussels I Regulation (Regulation (EC) No. 44/2001), the presiding judge of the district court also has subject-matter jurisdiction according to article 39(1) in conjunction with Annex II of the old Brussels I Regulation (however, the recognition will take place ipso jure).
 The local jurisdiction will be determined by the domicile of the defendant or the place of enforcement (article 39(2) of the old Brussels I Regulation).